Neisanael/Alarm-rbdimmer/README.md

 This repository contains a program for an automatic alarm system implemented using an ESP32 microcontroller and Blynk platform for remote control.
 The alarm system is designed to trigger actions such as turning on a lamp and activating a buzzer at specified times.

 ## Features
-Automatic activation of alarm components at predefined times.
-Integration with Blynk for remote control to control the brighness of the lamp.
-Utilizes a DS3231 RTC module for precise timekeeping.
+    - Automatic activation of alarm components at predefined times.
+    - Integration with Blynk for remote control to control the brightness of the lamp.
+    - Utilizes a DS3231 RTC module for precise timekeeping.

 ## Hardware Requirements